awcox21/FAMS-Dash/README.md

 - Histogram of rankings (currently assumes not allowed to mark similar, only ranked list)

 ### Parallel plot
-At bottom of tab, follow any given technology score across all of the rankings
+At bottom of tab, follow any given technology score across all rankings

 ## Tab 2: Single-Item Decision-Making
-Look at the relative importance of different rankngs in order to understand the multi-attribute space
+Look at the relative importance of different rankings in order to understand the multi-attribute space

 ### TOPSIS
 Apply specific weightings for the importance of each given ranking and use TOPSIS to turn the multi-dimensional space into a ranked list of items